Schraiber/selection/README.md

 ./sr -b 0.2,0.6,100,0.2 > myTraj.txt
 ```

 will output a trajectory for an allele with gamma = 100 going from a frequency of 0.2 to 0.6 in 0.2 diffusion time units into the file myTraj.txt.
 Trajectory files consist of two lines, the first being the allele frequency trajecotry and the second line being the time points.
+A `-R` option causes `sr` to output the trajectory in tsv format.

 ## Inference from allele frequency time series